Skip to main content

 info

 The reasoning capability is special.
-There's no way to auto-detect "this prompt needs a reasoning model" from the request structure, so it always passes the capability check.
-Use it as a label alongside keywords -- e.g., a rule with keywords "analyze, evaluate" and capability "reasoning" routes analytical prompts to a reasoning model.
+There's no way to detect "this prompt needs a reasoning model" from request structure alone, so it always passes the capability check.
+Use it alongside example prompts -- e.g., a rule with analytical example prompts and the reasoning capability routes that work to a reasoning model.

 4. Assign to API keys